 12. Advantages of Towns.
 If any one should feel surprise at the small number of Indian towns, he will find an explanation of the fact in the state of the country before the arrival of the British.
-Three influences induce men to draw away from the villages and live together in large towns, namely, self-defence, trade, and the privileges of self-government which are generally granted to large towns and cities.
+Three influences induce men to draw away from the villages and live together in large towns, namel self-defence, trade. and the privileges of self-government which are generally granted to large towns and cities.
 One might have expected that in the centuries of invasion and civil war through which India has passed the people would have preferred towns to villages as affording to them a better protection.
 But the terrible fate which overtook Delhi and other cities warned the people that their frequent invaders, whose object was plunder and not government, would assuredly attack the wealthy city and not the poor village.
 Large towns attracted not merely the foreign foe, but also the cupidity of their rulers, and they were even liable to be moved from one place to another to please the whim or ambition of a prince.
 The ruins of many cities of Delhi bear witness to this experience.
 The influence of self-defence, which has proved elsewhere so strong in the formation of town colonies, was greatly weakened in India by these considerations.

 Trade could never flourish in India when the country was exposed to internal disorder and foreign invasion.
 The population barely sufficed to keep the villages populated and their lands tilled; and although there were cities whose industries in copperware, silk fabrics, muslins, and lacquer work, obtained for them a reputation not confined to India, there was neither a large demand for these products of industry in the country, nor any safe means of exporting them to foreign countries.
-At present if the urban population of England shows signs of decrease, the inference is at once drawn that the foreign trade of Great Britain is falling off; but the chief trade which Indua carried on with other countries up to the establishment of British rule was a commerce in the produce of the land and the forests, and not in the products of skilled labour.
+At present if the urban population of England shows signs of decrease, the inference is at once drawn that the foreign trade of Great Britain is falling off; but the trade which India carried on with other countries up to the establishment of British rule was a commerce in the produce of the land and the forests, and not in the products of skilled labour.
 India sent abroad her pepper, lac, fibres, ginger, and timber, and her trade stimulated the rural rather than the urban population.
-The value of Dacca muslims exported in 1787 was thirty lakhs, but in 1813 it had fallen to less than four lakhs.
+The value of Dacca 1 muslins exported in 1787 was thirty lakhs, but in 1813 it had fallen to less than four lakhs.

 The third influence which leads men from the countryside to the town was unknown to India before British rule.
 Such small measure of self-government as the people enjoyed was confined to the village whose institutions were described in the last chapter.
-Even in the present day the progress of municipal life is slow, and such must be the case until the class of residents who possess wealth, education, and leisure is largely increased.
+Even in the present day the progress of municipal life is slew, and such must be the case until the class of residents who possess wealth, education, and leisure is largely increased.
 In the meanwhile, as the towns increase under the influences of peace and trade, every opportunity is taken to entrust to the townsmen powers of self-government.

 13. Municipal Towns.
 It is then to these towns that attention must be paid by those who wish to learn something about the machine of government.
-Leaving on one side for the present the three capital cities of Calcutta, Madras, and Bombay, and Rangoon the chief
+Leaving on one side for the present the three capital cities of Calcutta, Madras, and Bombay, and Rangoon the chief town of British Burma, we find that British India possessed in 1896 no less than 733 municipalities of which the population numbered 13,298,613 persons.

-The muslins of Dacca were famous in Roman and even Assyrian times.
+1The muslins of Dacca were famous in Roman and even Assyrian times.